google/highway/g3doc/quick_reference.md

 generally take either a `Simd` or vector/mask argument.
 For targets where vectors and masks are defined in namespace `hwy`, the functions will be found via Argument-Dependent Lookup.
 However, this does not work for function templates, and RVV and SVE both use builtin vectors.
-Thus we recommend a `using hwy::HWY_NAMESPACE;` directive inside `project::[nested]::HWY_NAMESPACE`.
+There are three options for portable code, in descending order of preference:

+-   `namespace hn = highway::HWY_NAMESPACE;` alias used to prefix ops, e.g.
+    `hn::LoadDup128(..)`;
+-   `using hwy::HWY_NAMESPACE::LoadDup128;` declarations for each op used;
+-   `using hwy::HWY_NAMESPACE;` directive.
+This is generally discouraged, especially for SIMD code residing in a header.

 Note that overloaded operators are not yet supported on RVV and SVE; code that wishes to run on all targets until that is resolved can use functions such as